KoiNoYume7/ANNIK-A/README.md

 Whether you're hauling freight across systems, planning mining runs, or trying to squeeze every SCU into your ship, ANNIK-A helps you **plan smarter, load faster, and profit more**.

-The name "ANNIK-A" is inspired by a real person who helped spark the concept.
+> The name "ANNIK-A" has been inspired by a person who helped me actually work on Projects like this.
+In honor to this person, it has become the name of this Project.

 ---

-## 🚀 Project Vision
+## Project Vision

 ANNIK-A aims to be the ultimate Star Citizen utility, combining:
-- Real-time **ship activity tracking**
+- Assisting in cargo logic with **optional** automatic game.log tracker to save time and increase accuracy.
 - **Up-to-date** information using **Star Citizen Wiki API**
 - Advanced **3D cargo grid visualizer**
 - Smart logic for **manual vs auto loading decisions**
 - **Planned** profit and trip logging
 - Future support for **mining/refinery optimizations**

-The goal: to save time, increase profit margins, and turn chaos into clean logistics.
+The goal: to help new and experienced players manage cargo, save time, increase profit margins, and turn chaos into clean logistics.

----

-## 🤩 Core Features
+## Core Features

 ### ✅ Implemented
-- Basic player and ship tracking from Star Citizen `game.log`
+- Basic player and ship tracking from Star Citizen `game.log` for optional automatisation
-- Ship spawn and hangar state monitoring
 - Config parser for internal modular settings
 - Log reading and event handling foundations (`main.py` + `log_reader.py`)

 ### 🚧 In Development
 - 3D Cargo Grid Viewer with smart box fitting
 - Cargo grid calculator (fitting cargo efficiently into ships)
-- UI groundwork with Electron + React
+- UI groundwork with Electron + React and website (for both dekstop app or website access)
 - Python ↔ Electron integration (backend-frontend connection)

 ### 🌱 Planned
 - Mining mode: Predict refinery output and container fitting
-- Station-specific loading logic (analyzing best loading method per station)
-- Profit-per-trip visualization and logging
+- For visualization and logging
-- Extended API integrations:
-  - Star Citizen Wiki
-  - uex.corp (if accessible)
-  - sc-trade.tools (pending)
-  - regolith.rocks (non-conflicting)
+- Multi-crew logic

 ---